Scotland: fee status

 If you are studying in FE, we understand from the Scottish Government that there is no option to be charged a ‘rest of UK’ (‘RUK’) fee.
 Therefore, you will be charged either the 'home' rate or the 'overseas' rate.
 Find out if your course is in higher education (HE) or further education (FE).

 The Scottish Government advises publicly-funded educational institutions in Scotland to determine 'home' fees eligibility using The Education (Fees) (Scotland) Regulations 2022 (No 156), as amended, ('the fees regulations').
 In this section, we provide our interpretation of the categories that appear in the fees regulations.
 The categories appear as numbered paragraphs in the fees regulations; they start at regulation 3, and then continue in Schedule 1 paragraphs 1 to 20.
 We present the categories in the order in which they are presented in the fees regulations.
-However, please note that, for ease, the numbering we use for sub-paragraphs does now always directly relate to the numbering used in the regulations.
+However, please note that the numbering we use for sub-paragraphs does not always directly relate to the numbering used in the regulations.

 Regulation 3: 'Relevant connection with Scotland' - 'Settled'